vijay-prema/llm-cli/README.md

 ```
 *The first time it will take a while to start as it is downloading the several GB model.
 Read about [ollama here](https://github.com/ollama/ollama).
 It is possible to use different models other than gemma2, based on the spec of your PC.*
+On Linux, you can close ollama cli by typing `/bye` and my script will still work, because it continues to run as a background service.
+You can see the service by typing `sudo systemctl status ollama.service`.

 Now you can use the script to generate a terminal command from natural language:
 ```sh